EthicalYuu/one-click-disk-uploader/README.md

 # One-Click Disk Uploader

+> **⚠️ Note:**
+> **This project is an old project created while I was learning programming.**
+> The code does not follow modern best practices and may need refactoring.
+> It serves as a learning example and is not maintained according to current standards.
+> **However, it still works as expected.**

 A simple and efficient tool to back up selected folders to a USB flash drive with just a single click.
 This application provides a user-friendly interface to select, manage, and back up folders to a connected USB drive, ensuring your data is safe and accessible.

 ## Features